Ascend/modelzoo/built-in/TensorFlow/Official/cv/detection/CTPN_for_TensorFlow/README.md

   ```

 ### 4. Test
 Three datases are used to evaluate the trained model.
-To test, just run test script 'scripts/test.sh ${DIR_TO_CHECKPOINTS}' (replace the ${DIR_TO_CHECKPOINTS}  with real path to checkpoint file).
-When finished, test results will be saved as text file under project directory with name `test_result.txt` by default.
+To test, just run test script 'eval.sh ${DIR_TO_CHECKPOINTS}' (replace the ${DIR_TO_CHECKPOINTS}  with real path to checkpoint file).

+After finished, test results can be seen on the screen:
   ```
    bash eval.sh ${DIR_TO_CHECKPOINTS}
+   ...
+   {"precision": xxx, "recall": xxx, "hmean": xxx, "AP": 0}
   ```